patrickchirdon/echobot/README.md

 see tradingbot.pptx for descriptions of the strategies

+This is best run on desktop or laptop and not on your phone.

 You can get an Alpaca account here.  https://app.alpaca.markets/login

 The easiest installation is to use the google colab link.
 Make sure to change the secret key and the api key in the credentials.py file.  save this to your google drive or a copy for yourself on colab.
 No need to install any additional packages.
 It's pre-installed in colab.

 https://github.com/patrickchirdon/echobot/blob/main/crypto_custom_etf.ipynb

 make sure there is a credentials.py file in the same directory as crypto_custom_etf.ipynb (or whatever strategy you want to run).  make sure to edit the api key and the secret key in credentials.py.
 Create a new file called credentials.py and paste the contents of crypto_custom_etf.ipynb there.
 Then edit the contents of credentials.py with the api and secret keys and endpoint.
-If you do not want to upload the credentials.py file, you could copy paste the contents of credentials.py on top of the code for crypto_custom_etf.ipynb
+If you do not want to upload the credentials.py file, you could copy paste the contents of credentials.py on top of the code for crypto_custom_etf.ipynb.
+You don't need to add an alpha vantage or kucoin account with the credentials, but you can.

 click the icon with the piece of paper and the up arrow on the right side of the screen, to upload credentials.py.